 The Cardiff Goat is also quite light.
 Throughout the day having a lightweight board on your feet will equal more power left for the downhill.
 The balance point of the touring bracket is well-placed.
 Kickturns with such a large ski area made easier thanks to the even distribution.

 A special Note on Durability

-There is a section on Blackcomb called the Cham Chutes, named after Chamonix.
-You have to repel into the chute a small amount before putting your board on and slaying pow.
+There is a section on Blackcomb called the Chamonix Chutes.
+You have to repel 15m into the chute before putting your board on and slaying well, hopefully, pow.
 2 out of 3 times I rode this line last year I slayed rocks.
 Hard.
-Yelling expletives both times thinking I had crushed the core or ripped out the edge and generally just destroying the most expensive snowboard I had put boots on.
+Yelling expletives both times thinking I had crushed the core or ripped out an edge and generally just destroying the most expensive snowboard I had ever ridden.
 I was wrong, both times.
-These boards take a beating, not that I suggest you do that on purpose, but rest assured they can take it.

 One such core shot was right on the heel edge of the board.
 The Cardiff Pro Carbon Goat features edges that are welded 4mm into the core with a poplar backing.
 This helps durability significantly, and I tested that about as harshly as I could.

-Bjorn Leines said this is the best snowboard he has ever ridden and I feel like I am not one to argue with him.
-I would place it in my top three in the last decade for sure.
-The very first run I did on this board I started popping BS 180s on rollers.
+Bjorn Leines said this is the best snowboard he has ever ridden and I am in no place to argue with him.
+I would place it in my top three snowboards, ever.
+The very first run I did on the ProCarbon I started popping BS 180s on rollers.
 I was immediately comfortable on the board.
-It’s just stiff enough that it holds an edge well, flexes when needed, and provides enough pop for most freestyle needs.
+It’s just stiff enough that it holds an edge well, flexes when needed but plows through crud, and provides enough pop for most freestyle needs.

 If you are still confused about what a Goat is, watch the following video so you at least know the difference between a Goat and a Sheep.
 You’ll thank me later and hopefully have a laugh too.